ebbeberge/water-flow-modeling/Review.md

 (Sentences to Models)

 (Sentences to Shrinkage)
 It seems that many different methods have been applied.
 It is so nice to see the implementation on different methods.
+In general, it worked as expected to reduce the variance of the predicted model.

 ### Introduction